Narrative Identity

 The narrative constructs the identity of the character, what can be called his or her narrative identity, in constructing that of the story told.
 It is the identity of the story that makes the identity of the character.

-Ricoeur's central formulation: narrative identity is not prior to the story but is constituted through the emplotment of character within it, making selfhood inseparable from narrative structure.
+Ricoeur’s foundational thesis: narrative identity is not anterior to the story but is constituted by and through the emplotted story itself, making character and narrative co-dependent.

-it is within the framework of narrative theory that the concrete dialectic of selfhood and sameness — and not simply the nominal distinction between the two terms employed up until now — attains its fullest development.
+it is within the framework of narrative theory that the concrete dialectic of selfhood and sameness — and not simply the nominal distinction between the two terms — attains its fullest development.

 Singer, Jefferson A., Narrative Identity and Meaning Making Across the Adult Lifespan: An Introduction, 2004thesis